An article written by Henry Hope-Frost, October 2017

 After years of frustration and failures, it was 1961 that he finally had racing success with the American driver Phil Hill in 1961.

 No other watch brand has celebrated this momentous year in Motorsport history.
-The circuits of that years racing calendar are laser etched in to the outer bezel of the case and with each win The Scuderia had we've highlighted those in Rosso Corsa.
+The circuits of that years racing calendar are laser etched in to the outer bezel of the case and with each win The Team had we've highlighted those in Rosso Corsa.

 Omologato bring you a chronograph that is totally bespoke, using ultra reliable Swiss Ronda movements.